 Treatment for gynecomastia may include liposuction, in which breast fat is removed, or mastectomy, a surgery in which the breast gland tissue is removed.
 Depending on the findings from the clinical examination and ultrasound assessment, your doctor will either recommend liposuction to remove fat tissue, an excision (or surgical removal) of glandular tissue, or a combination of both of these treatments.

-In the case of liposuction, your surgeon will insert a narrow tube through tiny incisions in order to loosen and remove excess fat.
+In the case of liposuction, your doctor will insert a narrow tube through tiny incisions in order to loosen and remove excess fat.
 The fat is suctioned out of the body.
-If your surgeon decides that glandular breast tissue and skin needs to be removed from the breast area, excision techniques will be used.
+If your doctor decides that glandular breast tissue and skin needs to be removed from the breast area, excision techniques will be used.
 In some cases, the size of the areola will be decreased and the nipple may be repositioned.

 Once your surgery is complete, your incisions will be dressed and you may be given a surgical garment to wear in order to minimise swelling and provide support as your body heals.
 Small tubes may be placed under the skin in order to drain excess fluid and blood from the body.
-Your surgeon will explain how best to take care of your surgical wounds and you may be prescribed with medications to help relieve any pain and discomfort.
-You will need to schedule some follow-up appointments so that your surgeon can check on the progress of your recovery.
+Your doctor will explain how best to take care of your surgical wounds and you may be prescribed with medications to help relieve any pain and discomfort.
+You will need to schedule some follow-up appointments so that your doctor can check on the progress of your recovery.

 You should be able to see the results of your treatment immediately after the procedure, and they will become particularly apparent as your swelling subsides.
 It can take up to six months to achieve the final results, at which time you will enjoy a flatter, firmer chest area.
 You may notice some scarring following surgery, although these will generally fade over time.
-Your surgeon will do their best to conceal as many scars as possible within the natural contours of the body.
+Your doctor will do their best to conceal as many scars as possible within the natural contours of the body.

 While the costs will vary from patient to patient depending on their unique circumstances, we believe in ensuring all our patients understand what goes into the cost of our gynecomastia reduction surgery.
-That’s why we offer FREE initial consultations for you and our experienced plastic surgeons to discuss your treatment options and your goals, and to provide you with an accurate quote.
+That’s why we offer FREE initial consultations for you and our experienced cosmetic doctors to discuss your treatment options and your goals, and to provide you with an accurate quote.
 Our cost of gynecomastia surgery involve: